lfoscari/kernel-mnist/README.txt

 - Research the major techniques applied to choose the k for k-means and briefly explain them, avoid implementing them unless very simplistic, because is out of the scope of the project.
-- Maybe run min and mean approaches seperatly, to compute the training time.
+- Split min and mean classifier.
+- Tune the hyperparameters (epochs and degree) using a validation set.